asset-group/ghostsplice/README.md

 ## Ethics

-Every `.env`, key, and record here is a seeded canary in a repository we own.
+Every `.env`, key, and record used is a seeded canary in a repository owned by us.
 No real secret was ever used or exposed, the indicators are defanged, and the affected vendors were notified before publication.
 Use it to build defenses and to reproduce the result, not against systems you do not own.

 ## License